-There’s over 100,000 spectators expected every year, so make sure you get there early.
+There are over 100,000 spectators expected every year, so make sure you get there early.

 While the parade does typically go in late January or early February, if your Vancouver winter visit is outside this time you should still check out North America’s 2nd largest Chinatown – the restaurants themselves are worth the trip.

 What is there to do in Vancouver in winter?

 There are tons of activities to do in winter in Vancouver, predominantly outdoor activities like skiing, snowshoeing, tubing, walking the Stanley Park Seawall, or visiting the Capilano Suspension Bridge.

 Beyond this, there are winter cultural activities like the Chinese New Year parade in Chinatown, indoor museums like the Museum of Anthropology, contemporary exhibitions like the Vancouver Art Gallery, and the Riley Park Winter Farmer’s Market.